lwoluke/usd-automated-testing/README.md

 Choice #2: Visit the [Nvidia Pre-Built OpenUSD Download](https://developer.nvidia.com/usd) section to install the USD libraries.

-Make sure the USD libraries are either built or downloaded and placed into the `usd` directory within the project.
+Make sure the USD libraries are either built or downloaded, and then placed into the `usd` directory within the project.

 ### Step 3: Build the Project
 Navigate to the build directory and compile the project: